calipho-sib/nextprot-docs/pages/learn-simple-search.md

 Filtering options depend on the section being queried:

-* Proteins: The entries displayed can be selected as having either disease, expression, mutagenesis, proteomics or 3D structure data.
+* **Proteins.** The entries displayed can be selected as having either disease, expression, mutagenesis, proteomics or 3D structure data.
-* Publications: The publications displayed can be selected as having either "Not cited for annotation", "Cited for annotation" or "Large scale data"
+* **Publications.** The publications displayed can be selected as having either "Not cited for annotation", "Cited for annotation" or "Large scale data"
-* Terms: The terms displayed can be selected based on their source.
+* **Terms.** The terms displayed can be selected based on their source.
 For example, searching for [alzheimer](http://alpha-search.nextprot.org/terms/search?query=alzheimer) returns terms from GO (Gene Ontology), MeSH (Medical Subject Headings), and UniProt, among others.
 Searching for "alzheimer" and filtering for [NCI Thesaurus](http://alpha-search.nextprot.org/terms/search?query=alzheimer&filter=ncithesaurus) terms displays only terms found in the NCI Thesaurus which contain "alzheimer".
 To remove the filter, click on the "x" after the filter name.

 ## Sorting search results

 Sorting options depend on the section being queried:

-* Proteins: The entries displayed can be sorted in either _ascending or descending order_ based on either the gene name, protein name, protein family name, chromosomal location, accession number (ACs), protein length or ranking score.
+* **Proteins.** The entries displayed can be sorted in either _ascending or descending order_ based on either the gene name, protein name, protein family name, chromosomal location, accession number (ACs), protein length or ranking score.
-* Publications: The publications displayed cannot be sorted.
+* **Publications.** The publications displayed cannot be sorted.
 However they are displayed in descending order of year of publication.
-* Terms: The terms displayed can be sorted in either _ascending or descending order_ based on either the term name or ranking score.
+* **Terms.** The terms displayed can be sorted in either _ascending or descending order_ based on either the term name or ranking score.